Albert-IV/extensions.js/README.md

 extensions.js
 =============

-The aim of this plugin is to add methods JavaScript natives to include missing or helpful functionality.
+The aim of this plugin is to add methods JavaScript natives to include missing and helpful functionality.

-Ever needed to get a human readable date from a Date object?
-Ever reached deep into an object and gotten the inevitable Cannot read property 'x' of undefined?
-Let's fix these minor headaches, with science!

-(Well, JavaScript.
-Almost the same.)

 #DATES